kshedden/case_studies/methods/writing-tips.md

 ## Graphics

+* Only include plots or tables that are essential for conveying your message and that you explicitly refer to in your report.

+* Number all plots and tables and always use these numbers when referring to plots/tables in the body of your report.

 * Avoid pie charts in almost all situations

 * Bar graphs are a very elementary and limited form of statistical